entekadesign/kobold-alarm-clock-card/README.md

 If you notice an error or have a feature suggestion that would benefit many users, [send me a note](mailto:marco@entekadesign.com) or [open a pull request](https://codeberg.org/entekadesign/kobold-alarm-clock-card/pulls).

+The best place for discussion about this card is the [Home Assistant Community Forum](https://community.home-assistant.io/t/kobold-turn-an-old-device-into-a-multi-alarm-clock/).

 If you want to build your own card but you're not sure how to start, [check out this tutorial](https://github.com/home-assistant-tutorials).

 ---